Welcome back

 SSO Interrupt

-The Office of Information Technology, in collaboration with Human Resources, has updated the UC Merced Single-Sign On (SSO) system to include an interrupt for those with an upcoming cybersecurity training due date.
+OIT updated the UC Merced Single-Sign On (SSO) system to include a reminder for those with upcoming due dates for the yearly cybersecurity training requirement.

 Network Access Levels